-Many traditional clock designs use small pinions with 6 or 8 teeth, but involute gears have less friction using pinions with 12 or more teeth.
+Many traditional clock designs use small pinions with 6 or 8 teeth, but involute gears usually have less friction using pinions with 12 or more teeth.
 Low tooth count pinions have more rubbing during engagement.
-Switching to fine pitch gears near the escapement allow most pinions to have at least 14 teeth.
-The gears mesh better with more rolling action instead of sliding.
+The large version of this clock uses 14 tooth pinions, but this clock functions very well with 10 tooth pinions.
+I suspect that the reduced gear size contributes to the 50% longer runtime even with the lower pinion tooth count.